top of page

 • Timing and interaction

-🔹 Academic commentary (LinkedIn)
+🔹 Academic Commentary (LinkedIn)

 Further explanation of the technical and ethical challenges, and why authentic data matters.